 When writing your narrative statement, make sure you know the difference between a winning story and a losing story.
 Chip away at it in multiple sittings.
 This will decrease the likelihood of making mistakes or missing key factors.

 It’s important not to dedicate too much time to writing this narrative statement as you might overcomplicate and overthink it.
 It should be concise and to the point.
 You should briefly review your personal history, education and work background, any effects your condition had on your work, and why you stopped working and cannot return.
 Make sure to mention any changes or accommodations you have had to make to your work routine and lifestyle as a result of your disability.
-You should also discuss when your condition arose, if your symptoms have worsened or stayed consistent, and how it continues to prevent you from doing any type of work (not just the type of work you were doing).
+You should also discuss when your condition arose if your symptoms have worsened or stayed consistent, and how it continues to prevent you from doing any type of work (not just the type of work you were doing).
 Don’t go into too much detail; rather, write short and concise statements to explain what I’ve mentioned.
 If you’re legitimately disabled, they will be able to see it from the things listed above.

 Five days — Cover letter